“I’m pretty convinced that drops of water make up the oceans,” said Tara Heuzé-Sarmini, founder of Règles Élémentaires.

 Five years later, the team is seen as a pioneer in their space.
 They’re partnered with companies like Procter & Gamble, and they’ve gotten solving period poverty on the French political agenda.
 “Being true to your values, yourself, and your organization’s DNA is key to growing quickly and ethically,” she noted.

 Scaling communications together with Front

 The Règles Élémentaires team consists of 20 people who are largely volunteer-based, many giving time outside their full-time jobs.
 The team works collaboratively to manage all the logistics around collections, partnerships, donations, workshops, and distribution.
-To do this, they use shared inboxes for aliases like partnerships@, contact@, and press@ in Front.
+To do this, they use shared inboxes for aliases like [email protected], [email protected], and [email protected] in Front.
 According to Tara, “Front has been one of the best investments so far.
 It’s been the best way to optimize the time people are graciously giving us.”